AndreaScorr/corsoGit/README.md

-Research track 1
+Research track 1 First assignment
 ==================
 Andrea Scorrano

 id: 6463777

-This is the first assignment of Research Track:

 Write a python node that controls the robot to put all the golden boxes together.